undel-gh/HA-Laundry-Monitor/README.md

 [![HACS: Custom](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://hacs.xyz)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**Laundry Monitor** is a Home Assistant custom integration that monitors and analyzes washing-machine cycles using external sensors.
+**Laundry Monitor** is a Home Assistant custom integration that creates a logical monitoring device for a washing machine using existing Home Assistant sensor entities.
+It monitors and analyzes washing-machine cycles using external sensors.
 It does not communicate with or control the washing machine directly.

 The only required source is a **power sensor**.
 Optional current, door, vibration, leak, energy, and plug-switch entities can provide additional evidence, diagnostics, and statistics.